top of page

 Because trust matters.
 Whether you're flogging crisps or offering business services, if your marketing promises one thing and delivers something else, people notice.
 And they remember.

-If your product description, your social media posts, or your website copy creates an expectation that you can't meet, you're setting yourself up for disappointed customers.
+If your product description, social media posts, or website copy creates an expectation that you can't meet, you're setting yourself up for disappointed customers.
 And disappointed customers don't come back.

 Be honest in your marketing.
 If your product or service does what it says on the tin (or box), shout about it!
 But don't dress it up as something it's not just to make the sale.